strimzi/strimzi.github.io/_posts/2019-05-06-accessing-kafka-part-4.md

 # ...
 ```

-Just keep in mind that the `advertisedPort` option doesn't really change the port used in the load balancer it self.
+Just keep in mind that the `advertisedPort` option doesn't really change the port used in the load balancer itself.
-It changes only the port number used in the advertised listener inside the Kafka broker.
+It changes only the port number used in the `advertised.listeners` Kafka broker configuration parameter.

 ## Internal load balancers

-Many cloud providers differentiate between public and internal load balancers.
+Many cloud providers differentiate between _public_ and _internal_ load balancers.
 The public load balancers will get a public IP addresses and DNS names and will be accessible from the whole internal.
-On the other hand the internal load balancers will only use private IP addresses and hostnames and will be available only from certain private network (for example from other machines in the same Amazon AWS VPC).
+On the other hand the internal load balancers will only use private IP addresses and hostnames and will be available only from certain private networks (for example from other machines in the same Amazon AWS VPC).

 Often, you want to share you Kafka cluster managed by Strimzi with applications running outside of your Kubernetes or OpenShift cluster but not necessarily with the whole world.
 In such case the internal load balancers might be handy.